 German Shepherd History

 The German Shepherd’s journey began in the early 19th Century in northern Germany.
-During that time herding dogs varied from area to area.
+During that time, herding dogs varied from area to area.
 A German Cavalry Officer, Von Stephanitz, dreamt of creating a standard dog that was exemplary in his area of expertise.
 Across four decades, breeding the best canines from each district, Von Stephanitz engineered the German Shepherd that we know and love today.

-The German Shepherd is currently ranked by the American Kennel Club (AKC) as the 2nd most popular dog in America.
+The German Shepherd is currently ranked by the American Kennel Club (AKC) as the 4th most popular dog in America.
 His popularity is not solely based on the amount of German Shepherd working dogs in America, but also the many that make for a great family pet.

-It is unknown when the first blue German Shepherd appeared.
+It is unknown when the first Blue German Shepherd appeared.
 However, according to the AKC, along with the liver color, the color is said to be a serious fault.
 There is a lot of controversy within the German Shepherd world about the blue coat.
 Many believe that despite being blue in color, they are still purebred and should not be considered a fault.
 Some breed purists say that the blue color is simply a gene mutation.
-As such, the blue German Shepherds should never be bred from.
+As such, the Blue German Shepherds should never be bred from.
 Some advocate the color being bred out completely.

 Blue Color Genetics

 The color of the Blue German Shepherd is, in essence, a diluted version of the traditional Black Shepherd.
-Geneticists often use the term ‘diluted’ when referring to the variations in a color to reflect the ‘watered down’ color version.
-The ‘Dd’ dilution gene affects coat color in the main, but can also change the color of eyes and noses.
+Geneticists often use the term ‘diluted’ when referring to the variations in color to reflect the ‘watered down’ color version.
+The ‘Dd’ dilution gene affects coat color in the main but can also change the color of eyes and noses.

 All coat colors and patterns are controlled by a set or group of genes that work together.
-In standard German Shepherds you will see descriptions and breakdowns that speak of the A genes, which control the black and red coloring in the dog through the release of melanin, and this affects the generic base color and variations.
+In standard German Shepherds, you will see descriptions and breakdowns that speak of the A genes, which control the black and red coloring in the dog through the release of melanin, and this affects the generic base color and variations.

 Gene Types

-The blue German Shepherd, technically being a dilute Black Shepherd, comes from the following gene pairings:
+The Blue German Shepherd, technically being a dilute Black Shepherd, comes from the following gene pairings:

-- Traditional Black German Shepherd: DD
+• Traditional Black German Shepherd: DD

-- Traditional Black German Shepherd: Dd
+• Traditional Black German Shepherd: Dd

-- Blue German Shepherd: dd
+• Blue German Shepherd: dd

 Blue Color Variations